sankarshana98/Predicting-Credit-Card-Approvals/README.md

 The model performed well on the test set, achieving an accuracy score of 0.848, which exceeds the target accuracy of 0.75.
 This indicates that the model is effective in predicting credit card approvals based on the features provided.

+#### Acknowledgements
+This project was inspired by a DataCamp course.